Audi Sport Not In Any Hurry To Build Halo Car, Report Says

 Crossovers and EVs come first for the Ingolstadt marque.

-Audi Sport's recent cavalcade of racy new RS models has got the industry anxiously waiting for its next big move.
+Audi Sport's recent influx of supped-up RS models has got the industry hopping and waiting for its next big move.
 Speculation claims that the brand could be working on its hottest car of all, but according to CEO Stephan Winkelmann, there's no rush.
 The list of priorities for Audi as a whole is one that pushes volume and electrification first in order to make room for that glorified-hypercar project down the road, reports Automotive News.

 It's all a part of Winkelmann's plan to globalize the Audi brand.
 By first harping on consumer favorites like the proven large vehicle and EV segments, the automaker will have a foot in the door of markets across the world.